Create a daily calendar for kids that you can use for at-home learning! Free calendar printables, available in six languages!

-If your kids are learning from home this year, a calendar can be a fun learning tool to start out the day!
-My DIY Children’s Calendar has so many free printables and extra add-ons available in my shop, you can create an awesome customizable calendar perfect for your kiddos!
-The free calendar is available in four different languages (English, Spanish, French and Italian) and comes with the months, days of the week, weather cards, calendar pages and super cute bunnies kids can dress for the weather!
+My kid’s calendar comes with so many fun free printables that you can download from my blog plus there are extra add-ons available in my shop.
+The free calendar is available in six different languages (English, Spanish, French, Italian, Hawaiian and Korean) and comes with the months, days of the week, weather cards, calendar pages and super cute bunnies kids can dress for the weather!
 Extra cards like holidays, daily activities and flashcards are available in my shop :)

 Today I’m sharing our calendar as we have been using it since starting virtual learning.
 Since my youngest has a letter of the day at school for phonics and writing, I started incorporating that into our calendar.
 Each day, we choose an animal and color that go with the letter of the day.
 The color cards are fun vocabulary builders that my oldest enjoys.